Frequently Asked Questions About Heartburn and Reflux

 2. It seems that my husband has heartburn every night.
 I think he should see a doctor.
 He thinks he should just continue taking antacids.
 Who's right?

 Occasional heartburn is common and generally not serious.
 However, prolonged heartburn can be a symptom of a serious problem, such as esophagitis.
 Esophagitis is an inflammation of the lining of the esophagus, the food tube.
 Esophagitis occurs when stomach acid repeatedly comes into contact with the lining of the esophagus.
 If esophagitis is severe, the person can develop Barrett's esophagus and even cancer.
-This condition can narrow the passageway from the esophagus to the stomach.
+Over time, this condition can narrow the passageway from the esophagus to the stomach.
 Your husband should consult his doctor for further evaluation.
 When a person requires more than twice-weekly over-the-counter drugs for heartburn, a doctor should be consulted.
 An endoscopy to visualize his esophagus may also be recommended.

 3. I am a 55-year-old male who is about 30 pounds overweight.
 Lately, I've been experiencing frequent heartburn and have an acid taste in the back of my throat.
 Now, my doctor is telling me I have a hiatal hernia.
 Is this a serious problem?
 Will it require surgery?